Netlabbuilder/Arista_Labs/Spine_Leaf/readme.md

-This folder contains all Spine-Leaf labs with Arista
+This folder contains all Spine-Leaf labs with Arista using cEOS with containerlab.